Champaign Nursing Home Sexual Abuse Lawyer

 Implications for Sexual Abuse Victims

 Your family member might become withdrawn or suffer from depression.
 He or she might also experience post-traumatic stress disorder as a result of the incidents.
 In some cases, your loved one could also have physical consequences that last a lifetime.
 Sexually transmitted diseases and broken bones are two that commonly occur.
+If you are a concerned family member or friend, you should report signs of bruising on the thighs or private areas.
+Newly developed depression or anxiety could also be an indication of something inappropriate is occurring at the nursing home facility.

 Without proper hiring procedures, security measures, and vigilance in observation, a nursing home can become a place where your loved ones are at a heightened risk of sexual abuse.
 There are various groups of people who may attempt to take advantage of your loved ones, including the following: